How Cities Can Address the Critical Need for Sustainable Development

 Sustainable Solid Waste Management

 To achieve a state of sustainability, cities must develop effective waste management practices.
 According to EPA, the volume of waste in the U.S. alone increased 184 percent between 1960 and 2010.
-And the effects of water pollution, isn’t making t any easier.
+And the effects of water pollution isn’t making it more manageable.

 San Francisco’s Zero Waste Program has set a goal of zero solid waste generation by 2020.
 By implementing strict waste reduction measures and actively creating a recycling and composting-friendly culture within the city, San Francisco has increased its rate of recycling to 80 percent.